-- Overseeing the whole-school approach to Mental Health, including how this is reflected in policies, the curriculum and pastoral support, how staff are supported with their own mental health, and how the school engages students and parents with students' MHWB and awareness. - Collaborating with the DSL, Deputy DSL's,SENCO, PDC coordinator, Pastoral Support Worker, School Nurse, Assistant Mental Health Lead, Head teacher and Governing Body, as part of the school's leadership team (SLT), to outline and strategically develop MHWB policies and provisions for the school. - Coordinating with the SENCO and MHWB support teams to provide a high standard of care to students who have MHWB difficulties. - Advising on the deployment of the school's budget and other resources in order to effectively meet the needs of students with MHWB difficulties e.g. OOST, Think for the Future. - In collaboration with the DSL, PLT, Pastoral Support Worker and SENCO ensuring recorded contact with external agencies, especially the MHWB support services, LA support services and MHWB support teams. - Ensuring that those teaching or working with students with MHWB difficulties are aware of their needs and have arrangements in place to meet them.
+- Overseeing the whole-school approach to Mental Health, including how this is reflected in policies, the curriculum and pastoral support, how staff are supported with their own mental health, and how the school engages students and parents with students' MHWB and awareness. - Collaborating with the DSL, Deputy DSL's, SENDCO, PDC coordinator, Pastoral Support Worker, School Nurse, Assistant Mental Health Lead, Head teacher and Governing Body, as part of the school's leadership team (SLT), to outline and strategically develop MHWB policies and provisions for the school. - Coordinating with the SENDCO and MHWB support teams to provide a high standard of care to students who have MHWB difficulties. - Advising on the deployment of the school's budget and other resources to effectively meet the needs of students with MHWB difficulties. - In collaboration with the DSL, PLT, Pastoral Support Worker and SENDCO ensuring recorded contact with external agencies, especially the MHWB support services, LA support services and MHWB support teams. - Ensuring that those teaching or working with students with MHWB difficulties are aware of their needs and have arrangements in place to meet them. - Regularly and carefully reviewing the quality of teaching for students at risk of underachievement, as a core part of the school's performance management arrangements.

-- Regularly and carefully reviewing the quality of teaching for students at risk of underachievement, as a core part of the school's performance management arrangements. - Keeping parents and relevant teaching staff up-to-date with any changes or concerns involving students with MHWB difficulties. - Providing professional guidance to colleagues about MHWB and working closely with staff members, parents and other agencies, including MHWB charities. - In collaboration with the DSL, PLT, Pastoral Support Worker and SENCO referring students with MHWB difficulties to external services to receive external support, where required. - Overseeing the outcomes of interventions on students' education and wellbeing. - In collaboration with the DSL, PLT, Pastoral Support Worker and SENCO liaising with parents of students with MHWB difficulties, where appropriate. - In collaboration with the DSL, PLT, Pastoral Support Worker and SENCO Liaising with other schools, educational psychologists, health and social care professionals, and independent or voluntary bodies. - Inviting students and parents who successfully recover from mental health issues or who manage effectively to talk at assemblies or PDC to share success and inspire others. - Leading MHWB CPD. - 3.4.
-The DSL is responsible for: - Working in collaboration with the Mental Health Lead. - Responding appropriately when a mental health issue becomes a safe guarding issue.
-See Child Protection and Safe Guarding policy, Self-Harm Policy - 3.5.
-The SENCO is responsible for: - Collaborating with the Mental Health Lead to determine the strategic development of MHWB policies and provisions in the school. - Undertaking day-to-day responsibilities for the successful operation of the MHWB Policy with SEND students. - 3.6.
-The PLT Staff are responsible for: - Being aware of the signs of MHWB difficulties. - Undertaking MHWB First Aider training. - Planning and reviewing support for their students with MHWB difficulties in collaboration with The Mental Health Well Being Lead, the SENCO and, where appropriate, the pupils themselves. - Being responsible and accountable for the progress and development of the students in their year group.
+- Keeping parents and relevant teaching staff up to date with any changes or concerns involving students with MHWB difficulties. - Providing professional guidance to colleagues about MHWB and working closely with staff members, parents and other agencies, including MHWB charities. - In collaboration with the DSL, PLT, Pastoral Support Worker and SENCO referring students with MHWB difficulties to external services to receive external support, where required. - Overseeing the outcomes of interventions on students' education and wellbeing. - In collaboration with the DSL, PLT, Pastoral Support Worker and SENCO liaising with parents of students with MHWB difficulties, where appropriate. - In collaboration with the DSL, PLT, Pastoral Support Worker and SENCO Liaising with other schools, educational psychologists, health and social care professionals, and independent or voluntary bodies. - Inviting students and parents who successfully recover from mental health issues or who manage effectively to talk at assemblies or PDC to share success and inspire others. - Leading MHWB CPD.

+4.3 The DSL is responsible for:

+- Working in collaboration with the Mental Health Lead. - Responding appropriately when a mental health issue becomes a safeguarding issue.
+See Child Protection and Safeguarding policy and the Self-Harm Policy

+4.4 The SENDCO is responsible for:

-- Being aware of the needs, outcomes sought and support provided to any students with MHWB difficulties. - Informing the Mental Health Well Being Lead, PLT and if a Safeguarding issue directly to the DSL or deputy DSL's of causes and concerns identified through their work with students. - 3.7.
-The Teaching staff are responsible for: - Being aware of the signs of MHWB difficulties. - Planning and reviewing support for their students with MHWB difficulties in collaboration with The Mental Health Well Being Lead, the DSL, the SENCO and, where appropriate, the students themselves. - Setting high expectations for every students and aiming to teach them the full curriculum, whatever their prior attainment. - Planning lessons to address potential areas of difficulty to ensure that there are no barriers to every student achieving. - Being responsible and accountable for the progress and development of the students in their class. - Being aware of the needs, outcomes sought and support provided to any student with MHWB difficulties. - Informing the responsible member of the Pastoral Team of causes and concerns identified through their work with students.
+- Collaborating with the Mental Health Lead to determine the strategic development of MHWB policies and provisions in the school. - Undertaking day-to-day responsibilities for the successful operation of the MHWB Policy with SEND students.

+4.5 The PLT Staff are responsible for:

+- Being aware of the signs of MHWB difficulties. - Undertaking MHWB First Aider training. - Planning and reviewing support for their students with MHWB difficulties in collaboration with The Mental Health Well Being Lead, the SENDCO and, where appropriate, the pupils themselves. - Being responsible and accountable for the progress and development of the students in their year group. - Being aware of the needs, outcomes sought, and support provided to any students with MHWB difficulties. - Informing the Mental Health Well Being Lead, PLT and if a Safeguarding issue directly to the DSL or deputy DSL's of causes and concerns identified through their work with students.